Corton Capital Inc. Purchases Shares of 7,160 Primoris Services Co. (NASDAQ:PRIM)

 Primoris Services Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Monday, April 15th.
-Investors of record on Thursday, March 28th will be paid a $0.06 dividend.
-This represents a $0.24 dividend on an annualized basis and a yield of 0.61%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, April 15th.
+Shareholders of record on Thursday, March 28th will be paid a dividend of $0.06 per share.
+This represents a $0.24 dividend on an annualized basis and a dividend yield of 0.61%.
 The ex-dividend date is Wednesday, March 27th.
-Primoris Services’s payout ratio is currently 10.34%.
+Primoris Services’s dividend payout ratio is 10.34%.

 Primoris Services Profile